 - What is streaming?

 - Stream to viewers

 - Stream to a server

-- Stream to a media player
+- Stream to a media player or smart TV

 - Samples of stream settings

 What is streaming?

 After you have configured your media and channels, decided on the content and layout of your broadcast, it's time to share your stream.